AgenaRisk/api-r/README.md

 # or source("full/path/to/RAgena.R") if the base R code is not in the same working directory as the current R script
 ```

-This will import all the RAgena classes and functions to be used in the current R script.
+This will import all the R-Agena classes and functions to be used in the current R script.

 To import an existing Agena AI model (from a .cmpx file), use the `from_cmpx()` function: